Palliative Care in Los Angeles

 Misplacing things and losing the ability to retrace steps

-Another sign of Alzheimer’s disease and other dementia is misplacing things and losing the ability to retrace steps.
-This can affect the memory and the ability to organize or keep track of things, such as:
+Another sign of Alzheimer’s disease symptoms and other dementia is misplacing things and losing the ability to retrace steps.
+That can affect the memory and the ability to organize or keep track of things, such as:

 • Put things in unusual places, such as the remote control in the fridge, the keys in the trash, or the glasses in the oven.